-Subject to the discussion of PFICs below, any distributions with respect to our common stock that you receive from us will generally constitute dividends, which may be taxable as ordinary income or "qualified dividend income" as described below, to the extent of our current or accumulated earnings and profits (as determined under U.S. tax principles).
+Subject to the discussion of PFICs below, any distributions with respect to our common stock that you receive from us will generally constitute dividends, which may be taxable as ordinary income or "qualified dividend income" as described below, to the extent of our current or accumulated earnings and profits (as determined under United States tax principles).
 Distributions in excess of our earnings and profits will be treated first as a nontaxable return of capital to the extent of your tax basis in our common stock (on a dollar-for-dollar basis) and thereafter as capital gain.
+Because we do not intend to determine our earnings and profits on the basis of United States federal income tax principles, any distribution paid will generally be treated as a "dividend" for United States federal income tax purposes.

-Because we are not a U.S. corporation, if you are a U.S. corporation (or a U.S. entity taxable as a corporation), you will not be entitled to claim a dividends-received deduction with respect to any distributions you receive from us.
+Because we are not a United States corporation, if you are a United States corporation (or a United States entity taxable as a corporation), you will not be entitled to claim a dividends-received deduction with respect to any distributions you receive from us.

-Dividends paid with respect to our common stock will generally be treated as "passive category income" for purposes of computing allowable foreign tax credits for U.S. foreign tax credit purposes.
+Dividends paid with respect to our common stock will generally be treated as "passive category income" for purposes of computing allowable foreign tax credits for United States foreign tax credit purposes.

-If you are an individual, trust or estate, dividends you receive from us should be treated as "qualified dividend income" taxed at a preferential rate of 15% (through 2010), provided that:
+If you are an individual, trust or estate, dividends you receive from us should be treated as "qualified dividend income" taxed at a preferential rate of 15% (through 2012), provided that:

-- (a) the common stock is readily tradable on an established securities market in the United States (such as the New York Stock Exchange); - (b) we are not a PFIC for the taxable year during which the dividend is paid or the immediately preceding taxable year (see the discussion below under "-PFIC Status"); - (c) you own our common stock for more than 60 days in the 121-day period beginning 60 days before the date on which the common stock becomes ex-dividend; - (d) you are not under an obligation to make related payments with respect to positions in substantially similar or related property; and - (e) certain other conditions are met.
+- (a) the common stock is readily tradable on an established securities market in the United States (such as the New York Stock Exchange); - (b) We are not a PFIC for the taxable year during which the dividend is paid or the immediately preceding taxable year (see the discussion below under "-PFIC Status"); - (c) You own our common stock for more than 60 days in the 121-day period beginning 60 days before the date on which the common stock becomes ex-dividend; - (d) You are not under an obligation to make related payments with respect to positions in substantially similar or related property; and - (e) Certain other conditions are met.